Greater Iran: Regions

-In the 8th century, Iran was conquered by the Abbassids who ruled from Baghdad.
+In the 8th century, Iran was conquered by the Arab Abbasids who ruled from Baghdad.
 The territory of Iran at that time was composed of two portions: Persian Iraq (western portion) and Khorasan (eastern portion).
 The dividing region was mostly the cities of Gurgan and Damaghan.
 The Ghaznavids, Seljuqs and Timurids divided their empires into Iraqi and Khorasani regions.
 This point can be observed in many books such as Abul Fazl Bayhqi's "Tārīkhi Baïhaqī", Al-Ghazali's Faza'ilul al-anam min rasa'ili hujjat al-Islam and other books.
 Transoxiana and Chorasmia were mostly included in the Khorasanian region.